What is engineering outsourcing for high-tech product development?

 How engineering outsourcing pricing works

+An experienced outsourcing partner can provide a pricing model that meets your needs.
+Typical options include time and materials and fixed-price contracts.
+The suitability of these options will depend on the size and scope of the project.
 Sometimes, both models will be used.
-For example, if you want to use fixed price terms, but don’t have an RFP or specifications, an experienced developer can use the time and materials model to help you to define the requirements and specifications for your project.
-Then you can use those requirements as the basis for a fixed price contract.
+For example, if you want to use fixed price terms but don’t have an RFP or specifications, an experienced developer can use the time and materials model to help you define the requirements and specifications for your project.
+Then, you can use those requirements as the basis for a fixed-price contract.

 What is the best engineering outsourcing option for you?

-Whether you need to access people with specific skills, speed development, or scale up your internal team for a special project, engineering outsourcing can be the ideal solution.
+Whether you need to access people with specific skills, speed development, or scale up your internal team for a special project, custom engineering services outsourcing can be the ideal solution.
 Our successful work with clients develops into long-term partnerships where we collaborate on multiple projects.

 Luc Leblanc